 The district has adopted board policies that promote student physical and mental health.
-(LOCAL) policies on the topics below can be found in the district's policy manual, available at hollandisd.org.
+Local policies on the topics below can be found in the district's policy manual, available at the central administration office and online at hollandisd.org.

 Food and nutrition management: CO, COA, COB